droliva10/Project_4/README.md

 ## Description of the Topology
 #

-The main purpose of this network is to have a secure environment and monitor a Ruby On Rails instance application.
+The main purpose of this network is to have a secure environment and monitor a Ruby On Rails application.

 - **Containerization was used to create a control node.
 This serves the purposed of security, elasticity, and scalability.**